Filaret Denysenko: Hierarch of the Russian Orthodox Church

-In 1961, Filaret served in the mission of the Russian Orthodox Church (ROC) to the Patriarch of Alexandria.
+In 1961, Filaret served in the mission of the Russian Orthodox Church (ROC) to the Greek Orthodox Patriarchate of Alexandria.
 In January 1962 Filaret was elected vicar Bishop of the Leningrad Eparchy and, in February, was ordained bishop in Leningrad by Metropolitan Pimen (later Moscow Patriarch) and other bishops.
 Filaret was appointed to several diplomatic missions of the Russian Orthodox Church and from 1962 to 1964 served as ROC Bishop of Vienna and Austria.
 In 1964 he returned to Moscow as the Bishop of Dmitrov and rector of the Moscow Theological Academy and Seminary.

 In 1966, he became archbishop of Kyiv and Halych, thus becoming one of the most influential hierarchs in the Russian Orthodox Church, where the office of the Kyiv Metropolitan is highly regarded.
 At that time he also became a permanent member of the Holy Synod, the highest collegiate body of the Russian Orthodox Church, which has the responsibility of electing the Moscow Patriarch.
 In 1968 Filaret became Metropolitan of Kyiv and Galicia.

 As late as October 1989, Filaret was still saying, "The Uniates will never be legalized in our country."